Monquirasaurus: Postcranial skeleton

 The body of Monquirasaurus was 4.65 m long along the vertebral column, not including the skull and missing tail.
 As preserved, the body was broad, however in life it would have been narrower.
 The vertebral column is largely preserved in articulation, with some gaps towards the posterior end of the body.
 The neck of Monquirasaurus was short, with 8 articulated vertebrae preserved excluding the atlas-axis complex, which is obscured by the cranium (the presence of a third vertebra obscured by the cranium is possible, but not certain).
 The cervical series is followed by 3 pectoral, 22 dorsal and 3 sacral vertebrae.
 Out of these vertebrae, the last dorsal and first 2 sacrals are only preserved as impressions.

 The preserved neural arch of the 17th and 18th vertebrae (dorsals 5 and 6) are dorsally subtriangular, narrow anteriorly and flattened posteriorly, suggesting a "tongued-and-grooved" interlocking arrangement.
 This would make the back stiff and rigid, as in other plesiosaurians.
 Most of the tail is missing, with only 3 preserved caudal vertebrae articulating with the sacrals.
 The appendicular skeleton is only partly preserved, with all limbs missing the distal end of the flippers and girdles obscure by the overlaying torso.

 Phylogeny

 Although Noè and Gómez-Pérez did not conduct a phylogenetic analysis, comparison of the morphology of Monquirasaurus and the morphology of Pliosaurid families suggests that while it was certainly a member of the Pliosauridae, it's considered unlikely to be a member of Brauchaucheniinae, which was previously considered the only Cretaceous pliosaurid lineage.
-The authors instead suggest that it, alongside Sachicasaurus and Acostosaurus, may have been part of a unrecognized lower Cretaceous non-Brauchaucheniin family of pliosaurs.
+The authors instead suggest that it, alongside Sachicasaurus and Acostosaurus, may have been part of an unrecognized lower Cretaceous non-Brauchaucheniin family of pliosaurs.
 However more extensive phylogenetic analysis are required to support this hypothesis.